ExpressLRS/Docs/docs/software/dynamic-transmit-power.md

 In addition to the slow power ramp up, three LQ-based conditions will raise the power immediately to the maximum configured value.

 1. If the LQ ever drops below the hard limit (50% LQ), the power will jump to the max.
 2. If the LQ drops suddenly in a single telemetry update compared to the moving average.
 This is intended to react to flying behind a structure where the LQ suddenly takes a hit and is expected to drop further.
-Example: LQ is running 100% (as ExpressLRS do) and the TX receives a telemetry packet with 80% LQ, the power will jump to the max.
+Example: LQ is running 100% (as ExpressLRS does under most conditions) and the TX receives a telemetry packet with 80% LQ, the power will jump to the max.
 3. If telemetry is lost entirely with the arm switch high.
 Any time the TX is "disconnected" while armed, the power will jump to the max.

 ## Notes